zeeshanali90233/zeeshanali90233/README.md

 # Hi there! 👋 I'm Zeeshan Ali

 Welcome to my GitHub profile!
 I'm a passionate software developer with a strong background in web development, app development, and problem-solving.
-Here's a little bit about me:
+I have 3+ years development experience and worked in different organizations.
+Here's a little bit about me(excluding private repos):

 ## About Me